-About 40 million Americans suffer from seasonal allergies.
-The most common culprit is pollen — that dastardly (but necessary) powder released by trees, grasses and weeds to fertilize the seeds of neighboring plants.
-As plants rely on the wind to do the work for them, the pollination season sees billions of microscopic particles hit the highways of the air, and many of them end up taking a wrong turn up our noses and into our mouths.
+The most common allergen is pollen, a powder released by trees, grasses and weeds that fertilize the seeds of neighboring plants.
+As plants rely on the wind to do the work for them, the pollination season sees billions of microscopic particles fill the air, and some of them end up in people's noses and mouths.

-Mold allergies are also a bit different — mold is a spore that grows on rotting bits of log, dead leaves and grasses.
-While dry-weather mold species exist, many types of mold thrive in moist, rainy conditions, releasing its “seeds” overnight.
+Mold allergies are different.
+Mold is a spore that grows on rotting logs, dead leaves and grasses.
+While dry-weather mold species exist, many types of mold thrive in moist, rainy conditions, releasing their “seeds” overnight.
 Both in the spring or fall allergy seasons, pollen is released mainly in the morning hours and travels best on dry, warm and breezy days.

 How do scientists know how much pollen is in the air?
 It’s more than just a guess.
 Specialists charged with counting pollen set a trap where ambient air flows freely.
 The trap — usually a glass plate or rod coated with adhesive — is analyzed every few hours, and the number of particles collected is then averaged to reflect the particles that would pass through the area in any 24-hour period.
 That measurement is converted to pollen per cubic meter.
 Mold counts work much the same way.

 A pollen count is an imprecise measurement, scientists admit, and an arduous one — at the analysis stage, pollen grains are literally counted one by one under a microscope.
 It is also highly time-consuming to discern between types of pollen, so they are usually bundled into one variable.
 Given the imprecise nature of the measurement, total daily pollen counts are often listed simply as low, moderate or high.